Wondering whether you may have a valid wrongful termination claim in California? You’re in the Right Place.

 However, when an employer fires an employee for the wrong reasons—illegal reasons—you have the right to file a wrongful termination claim.

 Workplace Rights Law Group has decades of combined experience dealing with wrongful termination cases in California.
 We are proud of the results we’ve been able to achieve in partnership with our clients.

 Keep reading to learn more about wrongful termination in California or jump to a topic below.

 Chapter 1: What is Wrongful Termination Law in California?

-Employees who have been terminated for discriminatory reasons, for exercising their legal rights, or in violation of an employment contract may have a wrongful termination claim.
+An employee who has been terminated for discriminatory reasons, for exercising their legal rights, or in violation of an employment contract may have a wrongful termination claim.
 Wrongful termination happens when an employment agreement is ended by the employer in violation of the employee’s legal rights.

 Even though California is an “at-will” state, meaning that an employer or employee can be terminated at any time with or without cause at any time and for any lawful reason, with or without advance notice.